JetBrains/amper/docs/Documentation.md

 _How_ to produce the desired product, that is, the build rules, is the responsibility of the Amper build engine and [extensions](#extensibility).
-In a Gradle-based Amper it's possible to use [plugins](Documentation.md#using-gradle-plugins) and write [custom Gradle tasks](#writing-custom-gradle-tasks).
+In a Gradle-based Amper projects it's possible to use [plugins](Documentation.md#using-gradle-plugins) and write [custom Gradle tasks](#writing-custom-gradle-tasks).

 Amper supports Kotlin Multiplatform as a core concept and offers a special syntax to deal with multi-platform